 I counted costs of our accommodation and on average we paid 860 THB / night / 2 people.
 We haven’t used the cheapest options though and we preferred to have a bit more comfort.
 It’s possible to do it cheaper.

-We liked and can recommend all places we stayed in.
+Here’s the map and list of all places we stayed in and liked.
 Use them if you choose my Thailand itinerary for 14 days 🙂

-Bangkok: Miramar Hotel and Chinatown Hotel.
-Both are in the same price range and offer similar standard.
+Bangkok: Miramar Hotel, Chinatown Hotel and Peace Factory Hostel .
+The two first are in the same price range and offer similar standard.
 We liked Miramar Hotel much more though – the staff was nice and smiling, they welcomed us with some cold juice.
 The location was better too.
 You can reach the most famous tourist attractions and Khao San Road on foot from there.
 In Chinatown Hotel it was ok but the staff wasn’t that great and to get to Wat Pho or Khao San Road we needed to take a boat.

 Chiang Mai: Jimmy and Jeng Homestay.
 The room is very basic but it has all you need and the owners make this place unique.
 They made me want to come back 🙂 I’ve never been so warmly welcomed in any hostel in the world, the first thing we heard was “you can relax, you’re home now”.
 Agata and Krzysiek from Before We Get Old recommended this place to me and I’m super grateful they did 🙂